PoisotLab/ms_frontiers_kids/ms.md

 Their front legs are very sensitive, which is a very useful tool to discover what is on the menu when you have an **omnivorous** diet, which means they eat plants, insects, frogs, eggs, and rodents (such as rats).
 With such a varied diet, they can take advantage of us, humans, because we are also omnivorous and we waste a lot of food.
 Thus, raccoons can have a feast only using what we throw in the garbage every day!
-Now imagine that there are biologists all around the world communicating this information; it is a large amount of data, right?
+Now imagine that there are biologists all around the world communicating this information; it is a large amount of **data**, right?
 But all this information tells us a lot about where we have higher chances of finding a raccoon: we can find them where there are trees, food (even garbage!) and water, and we can find more of them in the beginning of the year.
-Here is when we need computers to help us analyze the data and find the species.
+Here is when we need computers to help us analyze the data and find the **species**.

 When we ask computers to help us find raccoons, we share with them what we already know about those animals, and then computers understand how the environment should be in order to host a raccoon.
 Then we can show the computer a different environment, and it will tell us how likely it is that we find a raccoon there based on the characteristics of this particular environment.
 Once a computer has learned all about what we told it, it will think for a while.
 But how do computers think?
-They use something we call **algorithm**, which is a sequence of orders it follows to reach an answer.
+They use something we call an **algorithm**, which is a sequence of orders they follow to reach a given answer.
+We may not realize it, but we all take decisions on a daily basis in a similar way as computers do.
 For example, when we have to go outside, we have to decide what we should wear.
 So we gather some information, such as which clean clothes are available and if it’s raining or not.
 The following step would be to exclude options based on this information using a sequence of statements: if it’s raining, we'll wear a jacket and boots; if it’s not raining, we’ll wear a t-shirt.